Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Results

-The modularity and fitness for the three reinforcement learning tasks using NEAT are displayed in Figure 4 and Figure 5.
-In all three tasks, modularity increased over each generation in the fittest individuals.
+The modularity and fitness for the three reinforcement learning tasks using NEAT are displayed in Figure 2.
+In all three tasks, modularity increased over generations in the fittest individuals.
 The rate of increase and convergence differed between problems significantly.
-Both BipedalWalker and Acrobot experience a convergence of fitness but an increase in modularity that extends past this convergence.
-Modularity appears to have converged in ContinuousLunarLandar and Acrobot at the end of training but not for the BipedalWalker.
-Modularity appears normally distributed over runs, as well as fitness except for BipedalWalker which has a bimodal distribution suggesting the algorithm often gets stuck in a locally optimal behaviour.
+Both BipedalWalker and Acrobot experience a convergence of fitness but the modularity continues to increase beyond this convergence.
+Modularity appears to have converged in ContinuousLunarLander and Acrobot at the end of training but not for the BipedalWalker.
+Interestingly, the fitness of the BipedalWalker follows a bimodal distribution over runs at each generation suggesting it often gets stuck in locally optimal solutions.